Home » Join the Movement

 For survivors, sharing our stories, feelings, struggles and healing liberates us from the bonds of shame and secrecy that have bound us for so long.
 It offers those struggling hope for themselves and their situation, and possibly the courage to break their own chains of silence.
 For our friends and family, it offers a glimpse into our world so that they can better understand us, which is the first step in building safe, trusting and loving relationships.

 At The Fiona Project, we know that artistic endeavors offer great healing, so we share our stories through art, music and poetry.
 If you’re a survivor, please consider sharing your story as a declaration of liberty and empowerment both for yourself and as a resource to help others.
 Click here to submit your original art, music, poetry, photography or other creative work for publication in our Survivors Speak arts blog.

-Use the button above or mail a check or money order payable to “The Chelko Foundation” to the address above, with “The Fiona Project” clearly marked in the memo field.
+Use the button above or mail a check or money order payable to “The Fiona Project” to the address above.

 Want to bring The Fiona Project to your area?
 Contact Us!